Ryanair: 2020s

 The carrier's CEO made comments at the A4E Aviation Summit in Brussels on 3 March 2020.
 Michael O'Leary said that he expected people to get 'bored' of the COVID-19 pandemic and saw a recovery by the summer of 2020.
 That changed, with Ryanair announcing in a statement that it expected demand to return to 2019 levels by the summer of 2022.

-The COVID-19 pandemic has had a significant impact on Ryanair.
-While the CEO, Michael O'Leary, remains adamant that state aid is not an option, the carrier has announced several changes to its operations.
-This includes the loss of 3000 jobs, announced on 1 May 2020, which will affect mainly pilots and cabin crew.
-This comes as the airline announced it would suspend the majority of its operations until June 2020.
+The COVID-19 pandemic had a significant impact on Ryanair.
+While the CEO, Michael O'Leary, remained adamant that state aid was not an option, the carrier announced several changes to its operations.
+This included the loss of 3000 jobs, announced on 1 May 2020, which affected mainly pilots and cabin crew.
+This came as the airline announced it would suspend the majority of its operations until June 2020.
 In July 2020, Ryanair's CEO, Michael O'Leary announced that the company had made a net loss of €185 million in the period April–June 2020.
-In comparison, in the same period last year, the firm made a net profit of €243 million.
+In comparison, in the same period of 2019, the firm made a net profit of €243 million.
 In September 2020, the airline threatened to leave Ireland due to COVID-19 restrictions.
-Despite their original plan, to fly 60% of the previous year's schedule, in October 2020, the company decided to reduce the number of flights between the period of November 2020–March 2021 to 40%.
+Despite their original plan, to fly 60% of the previous year's schedule, in October 2020, the company decided to reduce the number of flights between the period of November 2020 – March 2021 to 40%.
 According to O'Leary, this was a result of "government mismanagement of EU air travel" as the quarantine travel measures were loosened.
 By the end of December 2020, the airline reported an 83% drop in annual passengers, from 2019.